zeroamps/Tooling/Git/README.md

 `git commit -a|--all -m|--message` tells to automatically stage files that have been modified and deleted before committing.

+`git commit --amend` commits the tracked changes to the last commit.

+`git commit --amend --no-edit` commits the tracked changes to the last commit without changing the message.

 ***

 `git status` obtains a summary of which files have changes that are staged for the next commit.